Solego: Nothing will happen that shouldn't have happened centuries ago!!

 - No Ontological Inertia: Once Solego is defeated, Gizmoduck un-disintegrates and Launchpad changes back to normal.

-- Not Himself: When Solego threatens Scrooge's life (see Never Say "Die" above), Scrooge instantly knows that Fenton isn't in the Gizmosuit.
+- When Solego threatens Scrooge's life, Scrooge instantly knows that Fenton isn't in the Gizmosuit.

 - In Chapter 1, Molly thinks that something is wrong with her mother when the then-possessed Rebecca growls at her.
 Then Baloo knows something's wrong when Rebecca steals the Sea Duck.